 MyHealthMath uses a similar approach, combining consumer interviews with proprietary algorithms to help employees and their employers understand optimal health plan choices for their unique circumstances.

-Elizabeth Coté, MD, MPA - Chief Mission Officer and Medical Director
+Elizabeth Coté, MD, MPA - President and Chief Mission Officer

 A native Mainer, Elizabeth Coté, MD, MPA, is a physician and health policy advisor with twenty years of operational experience overseeing and expanding national and international initiatives to improve transparency, access, and quality of health care.